vitorsalgado/camara-deputados-graphql/README.md

 ## Project Structure

-The project structure groups business code by **domain** instead of the traditional *controllers, services, repositories, models* and is part based on [Go Project Layout](https://github.com/golang-standards/project-layout), which is actually a Go pattern but, the idea is interesting.
-The source structure explanation below:
+The project structure groups business code by **domain** instead of the traditional *controllers, services, repositories, models*.
+The folder organization is part based on [Go Project Layout](https://github.com/golang-standards/project-layout).
+Even though it is a layout for Go projects, the idea is interesting and suites here too.
+The project layout:

 - deployments - Deployments files for any environment
 - docs - Project documentations